Kaze-Tsuki/Library-Manage-System/README.md

 6. Follow the on-screen instructions or read the following paragraph to navigate through the system and manage your library resources.

-*If you are not using Windows, please disable the control-V feature in input.cpp and comment the `#include <windows.h>` line in input.cpp.
-And you may need to modify the code to make it work on your platform.*

 ## Usage

 This part will introduce how to use the library management system.
 It will cover the interface and features of the system.

 ### Interface

 1. Main Interface: Including 6 Links to manage the library resources.
+Press the `X` button on the top right corner to exit the system.
+The links are:
    - **Add Book**: Add a new book to the library.
    - **View Book**: View the details of a book in the library.
    - **List Book**: List all the books in the library.